 WSDCA Veteran's Division

 The Veteran division is for driver 45 years of age or older.
 This division will have their own points and all of the existing rules apply.
 Drivers may enter both divisions in the same National event with 2 separate entries and 2 separate cars.Points can not be transfered between divisions.
 The payout for Veterans will be based on the percentage of the cars they have for that event.
-A veteran division will be run at all WSDCA events.
+A veteran division will be run at all WSDCA Nationals.

 WSDCA Sportsmen Division:

 If a driver wins 3 National Saturday night events in one season or a championship, he will be bumped to the Pro or Vet class the following year.

 Only Saturday night Main Event points count.